marbary/web-scraping-tabular-data-from-NFZ-website/README.md

 You can also mapp this function in different ways depending on what dataset you need to get.

 After gaining the data, in order to analyze them, change columns types to appropriate ones.
-See a script "column_type_convertion.R" wiwhich cover an instruction on how to cleanse and convert type of data imported directly from web service or from .csv file.
+See a script "column_type_convertion.R" which cover an instruction on how to cleanse and convert type of data imported directly from web service or from .csv file.